igorwojda/android-showcase/README.md

 `Android lint` - guards Android platform specific rules eg. unused android resource / activity not declared in manifest

-Project contains custom gradle task that can run all of the checks at once - `./gradlew staticCheck`.
+Project contains custom gradle task that can run all of the static analysis checks at once - `./gradlew staticCheck`.

 BTW: [Checkstyle](http://checkstyle.sourceforge.net/), [PMD](https://pmd.github.io/) and [FindBugs](http://findbugs.sourceforge.net/)
 don't work with Kotlin (only Java), so they are not included in this project.